rfreites/flowdapp/README.md

 # FLOW dApp

-Agile kanban boards for distributed organizations.
+Agile kanban boards with crypto incentives.

-DAC Kanban leverages all the power of EOSIO blockchains to deliver real-time transactions with zero transactions fees.
+Flow leverages all the power of EOSIO blockchains to deliver real-time transactions with zero transactions fees.

-DAC Kanban allows you to get things done faster and get rewarded as things get done.
+Flow allows you to get things done faster and get rewarded as things get done.

 ## What is Kanban ?